There are several educational bodies offering health and safety training. IOSH and NEBOSH are two of the most well-known and respected.

 Mix IOSH and NEBOSH qualifications

-The conventional pathway is to take Level 2 IOSH Managing Safely, before moving onto NEBOSH National General Certificate In Occupational Health And Safety.
+The conventional pathway is to take Level 2 IOSH Managing Safely before moving on to the NEBOSH National General Certificate In Occupational Health And Safety.

 IOSH and NEBOSH are both coveted by employers all over the world.
-You won’t be overlooked because you decide to take one over the other, and if you go to NEBOSH to develop your skills, you can still come back to IOSH for membership.
+You won’t be overlooked because you decide to take one over the other, and if you go to NEBOSH to develop your skills, you can still return to IOSH for membership.

-As a health and safety professional with a Level 3 qualification, IOSH recognises you as an ‘IOSH Tech‘, which shows you’ve achieved the NEBOSH General Certificate.
+As a health and safety professional with a Level 3 qualification, IOSH recognises you as an ‘IOSH Technical Member‘, which shows you’ve achieved the NEBOSH General Certificate.

-If you’re not sure which course is right for you, take our short IOSH Managing Safely vs NEBOSH National General Certificate quiz below.
+If you’re unsure which course is right for you, take our short IOSH Managing Safely vs NEBOSH National General Certificate quiz below.

 Q: Are you responsible for health and safety at work?